-Italian Greyhound with Rosemary Sugar
+Italian Greyhound Cocktail with Rosemary Sugar

 - 1 tablespoon fresh chopped rosemary

-- 1/4 cup sugar
+- ¼ cup (50 g) sugar

 - Combine the rosemary and sugar and spread on a small plate.